joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-21-golden-sphere-inheritance.md

     elif len(numbers_left) == 0:
         return False

-    # Try to put a number into one of the subsets.
-If adding it would make the subset sum
-    # to more than the target, then just move on to the next subset.
-But if it would fit, then
-    # explore that possibility, and give the fallback move (which is to move on to the next subset)
     # The first thing here checks if we're beyond the last subset.
-If we are then it logs the current
-    # subset as a failure.
     else:
         if which_subset == k:
             return False
+        # If not, then we try to put a number in one of the subsets.
+If it would make the subset sum
+        # to more than the target, then just move on to the next subset.
+But if it would fit, then
+        # explore that possibility, and give the fallback move (which is to move on to the next subset)
         if sum(tmp_subsets[which_subset]) + numbers_left[0] <= target:
             tmp_subsets[which_subset].append(numbers_left[0])
             return (